Wisconsin 2019 Acceptance Rate: Class of 2023

-As we said, admission to Wisconsin is very competitive.
 Even if Wisconsin is your dream school, and even if you’re in the 75th percentile, you’ll still want to make sure you apply to a wide variety of schools to ensure you’ll gain admission somewhere.

 OK, so you’ve decided to apply.
 We took a look at Wisconsin’s admissions requirements to help you get everything in order.